 Can money buy happiness?
 Of course, it can.
 We all know that having extra money is better than struggling to pay the bills.
 A study from Princeton University showed that the more money you make, the happier you are – up to a point.
 Once your household income exceeds $75,000, the effect levels off and more money doesn’t really increase your level of happiness.
 As you accumulate more wealth, it becomes more difficult to buy more happiness.

 So how do you buy happiness with money?
-We can buy material things and that will make us happier, but that warm glow won’t last long.
-A new car would make me very happy for a few weeks, but I would adapt to it and my happiness would revert back to normal pretty quickly.
+We can buy material things and that will make us happier, but that warm glow doesn’t last long.
+A new car would make me very happy for a few weeks, but I would adapt to it and revert back to normal pretty quickly.
 Actually, a new car would be a major source of stress for me.
 Now, we park on the street and our car gets dinged pretty often.
 With a new car, I’d be angry every time I see a new ding.
 With a beaten up 10 years old car, new dings don’t make any difference.
 This is the conundrum with buying more stuff.
-You feel good for only a short while and many people constantly buy more stuff to keep up the good feelings, which becomes an addictive cycle.
+You feel good for only a short while so you have to keep buying more stuff to feel better.
+Spending this way can become an addictive cycle.

 Experience trumps material goods

 You probably have heard that spending money on experiences is better than buying material goods.
 Doesn’t that sound counter-intuitive?
-Material goods can last many years and it has to be a better value than spending money on fleeting experiences, right?
+Material goods can last many years and it ought to be a better value than spending money on fleeting experiences, right?
 That’s wrong according to Prof. Howell’s study from San Francisco State University.
-The study found that when people look back at their purchases, they realize that experiences actually provide longer lasting value.
+The study found that when people look back at their purchases, they realize that experiences actually provide longer-lasting value.

 What should I spend money on?

 Our household income is more than $75,000 so we’re above the threshold set by the Princeton study.
-We have some extra money for discretionary spending and we are saving money for the rainy days.
-We have enough net worth to feel financially secure.
+We have some extra money for discretionary spending and we can save extra for the rainy days.
+At this point, we accumulated enough net worth to feel financially secure.
 Life is pretty good.
 We have reached the point of diminishing returns.
 Spending more money might not make us feel any happier.

 From the internet, I gathered that there are in fact a few ways that spending money can bring happiness.

 - Give it away – Another way to “buy” happiness is to give money away.
-Hmm… Does that really work?
+Hmm… Does this really work?
 Prof. Dunn at UBC handed students some cash and told them to spend on themselves or spend on others.
 Surprisingly, students who spent money on others were happier than those who treated themselves.
-I’ll have to think on this and figure out who I can spend money on and how.
-(RB40jr will raise his hand and say “me me me!”).
-Mrs. RB40 rarely just gives money, but she loves making cards and giving gifts.
+Actually, I am sending my parent $500/month.
+(I have 2 brothers so my parent gets $1,500/month.)
+They don’t have much savings so this gift is very helpful for them.
+I’m happy to help.
+This gift brings joy to all of us.

-In conclusion, if you’re already happy, spending more money probably won’t increase your level of happiness much.
+In conclusion, if you’re already happy, spending more money probably won’t increase your happiness much.
 If I have an extra $500/month to spend, I’d probably just invest it.
-I don’t see how spending it would improve our happiness.
+I don’t see how spending would improve our happiness.
 I could give more money to my parent, but that’s not good either.
 My dad tends to use the money if he has too much.
 It’s better to send just the right amount.